pixelbar/pixelbar.github.io/houserules.md

 ### Access

 - Camera surveillance is used for security reasons.
-- 24/7 access is available to full members
+- 24/7 access is available for full members.
+- The board will decide when you can get the 24/7 access.
 - The board will give you a Openr account for the Openr app, this app is used to access "De Kroon".
 - Access to the hackerspace within de kroon happens using a NFC tag or card of your choice.
 - A member who introduces a new member bears responsibility for his/her behavior and is obliged to ensure that he/she also adheres to the rules.